Glitter (soundtrack): Project delay

-The Twin Towers burn behind an advertisement for the film and soundtrack.

-Following the heavy media coverage surrounding Carey's publicized breakdown and hospitalization, Virgin Records and 20th Century Fox delayed the release of Glitter, as well as its soundtrack of the same name.
-The announcement was made on August 9, 2001, that both the soundtrack and the film would be postponed three weeks, respectively from August 21 to September 11, and from August 31 to September 21.
+Following widespread media coverage of Carey's breakdown and hospitalization, Virgin Records and 20th Century Fox postponed the release of both the film Glitter and its accompanying soundtrack.
+On August 9, 2001, it was announced that the release dates would be delayed by three weeks: the soundtrack was moved from August 21 to September 11, and the film from August 31 to September 21.
 (Note: The release of the soundtrack in Japan by Sony Music was unaffected, and it was released on August 18, 2001.)
-When asked regarding the motives behind the delay, Nancy Berry, vice chairman of Virgin Music Group Worldwide, addressed Carey's personal and physical condition:
+When asked about the postponement, Nancy Berry, vice chairman of Virgin Music Group Worldwide, addressed Carey's condition:

 Mariah is looking forward to being able to participate in both her album and movie projects and we are hopeful that this new soundtrack release date will allow her to do so.
 She has been making great recovery progress, and continues to grow stronger every day.
 Virgin Music Worldwide continues to give its absolute commitment and support to Mariah on every level.

-When discussing the project's weak commercial reaction, Carey blamed the September 11 attacks.
-Carey made specific remarks regarding the album's commercial failure, stating: "I released it on September 11, 2001.
+Reflecting on the album's commercial underperformance, Carey attributed part of the difficulty to the September 11 attacks.
+Discussing the timing, she stated: "I released it on September 11, 2001.
 The talk shows needed something to distract from 9/11.
 I became a punching bag.
 I was so successful that they tore me down because my album was at number 2 instead of number 1.
 The media was laughing at me and attacked me."
-Vulture writer Matthew Jacobs noted that, "two dynamics were working against [the film] at once: post-9/11, Americans simply weren't going to the movies, and certainly not to see what had been framed as a slice of celebrity fluff".
+Matthew Jacobs of Vulture observed, "two dynamics were working against [the film] at once: post-9/11, Americans simply weren't going to the movies, and certainly not to see what had been framed as a slice of celebrity fluff".